Pre-dementia elderly people maintain brain health with simple exercise

 A research team at Wake Forest University in the United States recruited 300 elderly people with mild cognitive impairment, a precursor to Alzheimer’s, and asked half of them to do aerobic exercise and the other half to do exercises that slightly increase heart rate, such as stretching and balancing.
 As the study was conducted while the gym was closed due to COVID-19, trainers helped the elderly exercise through video calls.

-As a result of the experiment, the cognitive test level did not drop in either group after 1 year.
+As a result of the experiment, the cognitive test level did not drop in either group following 1 year.
 Brain scan results did not show any contractions due to memory loss.
 This contrasts with previous studies that patients with mild cognitive impairment usually have significant cognitive decline for one year.

 The research team explained that cognitive function can be maintained without excessive exercise to the point of sweating profusely.
 Any kind of exercise, if performed regularly and consistently, can reduce harmful inflammation in the body and increase the amount of blood flow to the brain.